 Directional Pad – Weapon Switching/Mode Options

 D-pad usage forces the player to stop moving.
 For game features like healing items, weapon switching and firing modes, the d-pad fulfills its purpose.
 Although I dislike stopping in place to press the d-pad buttons, controller limitations force it.
-I often reach over with my right hand so I can keep moving my character.
+I reach over with my right hand so I can keep moving my character.

 For the d-pad, quick actions work best.
 In Gears of War, the d-pad allows for choosing a specific weapon.
 Press up for grenades, down for the pistol and left for the shotgun.
 In a multiplayer match, it works faster than a radial menu.